-COLP 401-402 Collaborative Performance 1.
-2. 3 or 4-F&S
+COLP 401-402 Collaborative Performance

-Preparation and presentation of joint performances in a variety of keyboard, instrumental and vocal combinations.
+Preparation and presentation of joint performances in a variety of keyboard, instrumental, and vocal combinations.

-COMM 101 Presentational Speaking
+COMM 101 Presentational Speaking 2-F&S

 Studies in the basic concepts of effective communication.
-Emphases on oral presentation skills, organization of information, use of evidence and audience analysis.
-Deliver demonstrative, informational and persuasive speeches.
+Emphases on oral presentation skills, organization of information, use of evidence, and audience analysis.
+Deliver informational, persuasive, and ceremonial occasion speeches.
 Liberal Arts.